Pablobeg/250210-JavaReactAWS-Notes-Demos/interview-questions/sql-rest.md

-# Week 2: SQL & JDBC Study Questions
+# Week 2: SQL, JDBC, and REST Study Questions

 ## SQL Questions
 1. Explain what SQL is.
 What are some SQL RDBMS Vendors? *What is an RDBMS*?